-If you’d rather top an avocado smoothie bowl with pomegranate seeds, then use this recipe from Food Faith Fitness to get started.
-Kiser used mashed avocado, kale, frozen banana, and protein powder to comprise the bowl, and then made a cream topping with cashews and coconut milk.
+If topping an avocado smoothie bowl with pomegranate seeds sounds right up your alley, then use this recipe from Food Faith Fitness to get started.
+Kiser uses mashed avocado, kale, frozen banana, and protein powder to comprise the bowl, and then made a cream topping with cashews and coconut milk.

 Curl up to this recipe from Half Baked Harvest when you need a comforting meal that’s not packed with calories.
 Low-sodium chicken broth, white miso paste, coconut milk, soy sauce, and fish sauce create a base for a range of colorful ingredients to shine, including lemongrass, ginger, chili peppers, and black rice noodles.
 Serve it up in a big, steaming bowl and heartily dig in.
 “I like to call it detox ramen because it has everything that makes me feel awesome,” she says.

 After a day of eating not much more than meat and carbs, this salad recipe from Half Baked Harvest should definitely catch your interest.
 Not only is it full of vibrant colors—thanks in part to cooked chickpeas, Tuscan kale, purple cabbage, broccoli florets, and grapefruit—but it’s also topped with a delectable lemon tahini dressing.
-“I’ve found that the longer the salad sits and marinates in the dressing, the better it becomes,” Gerard says.
+“I’ve found that the longer the salad sits and marinates in the dressing, the better it becomes,” Gerard explains.
 “Seriously, this salad is everything, and for the most part, it’s pretty simple to throw together.”

-If you still have guests over for the day after Thanksgiving, then consider serving this soup recipe from Half Baked Harvest.
+If you still have guests over for the day after the feast, consider serving this soup recipe from Half Baked Harvest.
 Its rich, filling flavor comes together with minced garlic, chopped carrots, purple cabbage, broccoli florets, kale, lemon, and lentils, and it all can be topped with a big hunk of bread.
 “This soup is packed with all kinds of winter vegetables, green lentils for protein, and spices like garlic, ginger, and cayenne that will help fight off winter colds plus rev your metabolism,” Gerard notes.
 In other words, it’ll make your guests leave happy.